-Module credits 30.00

-NQF Level 07

-Prerequisites PTG 221

-Contact time 1 lecture per week, 4 discussion classes per week

-Language of tuition Module is presented in Portuguese

-Department Ancient and Modern Languages and Cultures
+Module credits 30.00 NQF Level 07 Prerequisites PTG 221 Contact time 1 lecture per week, 4 discussion classes per week Language of tuition Module is presented in Portuguese Department Ancient and Modern Languages and Cultures

-Period of presentation Semester 1

 This module provides an introduction to Portuguese linguistics covering the language's sound system, morphology and syntax.
 Portuguese semantics and language variations.
 An in-depth review of grammar is required.
 This module complies with the requirements for level B2 as set by the "Common European Framework of Reference for Languages".